XyonX/notes-vault/DSA/Matrix/discussion.md

 2. Reverse each row

 This approach works in O(n²) time with O(1) extra space, making it optimal for this problem.

+## set_matrix_zeroes

+The Set Matrix Zeroes problem requires setting entire rows and columns to zero if any element in the matrix is zero, while doing it in-place to optimize space complexity.

+The key insight is to use the first row and first column of the matrix itself as markers to indicate which rows and columns should be zeroed.
+This approach reduces the space complexity from O(m+n) to O(1).

+The algorithm involves:
+1. Using two boolean flags to track if the first row or column originally contained zeros
+2. Using the first cell of each row and column as a marker for whether that row/column should be zeroed
+3. Processing the matrix in a specific order to avoid overwriting marker information prematurely
+4. Finally handling the first row and column based on the initial flags

+This is a classic example of space optimization in matrix problems, where we cleverly reuse existing space to store additional information.